 Free DISC Assessment Practice: Four Behavioral Styles in 15 Minutes

 The DISC assessment measures behavioral style across Dominance, Influence, Steadiness, and Conscientiousness.
-This free practice uses the same forced-choice 'most like me, least like me' format you will see on Wiley's Everything DiSC, TTI's DISC, and Discprofile.com.
+This practice uses the same forced-choice 'most like me, least like me' format you will see on Wiley's Everything DiSC, TTI's DISC, and Discprofile.com.
 24 items, roughly 12 to 15 minutes.
 There are no right answers.
 Your output is a behavioral style profile, not a pass-fail score.

-What this free DISC practice includes
+What this DISC practice includes

 DISC is not a test of ability.
 It is a self-report of behavioral preference, and the whole point of a good DISC practice is to get used to the forced-choice format before the real thing.
 Our simulation presents 24 blocks of four adjectives or statements each.
 For every block, you pick the one most like you and the one least like you.
 That is the core DISC format that almost all commercial publishers use.